sartra/React-Starter-2.0/README.md

 `import Example from '~/'`

 and babel-plugin-root-import will make sure that your always starting from the top level of the 'src' directory.

+### Webpack Bundle Analyzer ###
+Just uncomment it at the bottom of the webpack.config.js file, and you can visually inspect your bundles by module.